Breast Enlargement Surgery

 This depends on what type of work you do.
 If your job includes a lot of physical activity you may have to take at least one full week off.
 If it does not involve a lot of activity you may only need to take 4 to 5 days off work.
 In any case, you should avoid even light duties for at least 1 to 2 weeks.

-Will a breast enlargement effect my ability to breastfeed?
+Will breast enlargement surgery affect my ability to breastfeed?

 How long after breastfeeding must I wait to have a breast enlargement?